 LIKELY CANDIDATE – TOUK MILLER

 Witts and Swallow were the right choices at the time for the Suns, but there was a definite push for Touk Miller to assume the role of captaincy at the Suns at a time when they were struggling for leadership.
 Steven May and Tom Lynch had both wandered out of the club, leaving a void of established stars to lead the team.
-Miller was quite vocal about Lynch, in particular.
+Miller was quite “vocal” about their departures, Lynch in particular.

-Luckily, Witts and Swallow were ready for the respnsibility.
-Both are 28 years old, so you’d think they have three years left in the role, either together or one as a standalone version.
-That will make Miller around 27 years old when the role becomes available next.
+Luckily, Witts and Swallow were ready for the responsibility.
+Both are 29 years old, so you’d think they have two years left in the role, either together or one as a standalone version.
+That will make Miller around 27 years old when the role becomes available.

-Although I expect a push for Matt Rowell to be anointed as the next leader, a couple of years of Miller at the helm would be a fantastic reward for such an underrated and unsung Gold Coast star.
+Although I expect a push for Matt Rowell to be anointed as the next leader at some point, a few of years of Miller at the helm would be a fantastic reward for such a hard-working Gold Coast star.